eg-ctf/RedpwnCTF-2019/README.md

 # RedpwnCTF-2019 writeup
-### Our team e.g. solved 16 tasks, but this writeup will contain only the most interesting from them
+### Our team e.g. solved 16 tasks, but this writeup will contain only the most interesting of them

 ## 1. msb (forensics, 50)